KILTprotocol/sdk-js/docs/development-setup.md

 ## Embed bundle in HTML

 We include UMD bundles in our release and prerelease NPM publishes.
-They can be used to easily embed our complete SDK in tags.
+They can be used to easily embed our complete SDK.

 ```html
 <script src="https://unpkg.com/@kiltprotocol/sdk-js@/dist/sdk-js.min.umd.js"></script>